rossjillian/afg/README.md

 See [TicTacToe/model-check.cpp](TicTacToe/model-check.cpp) for the full code.

-We must first make sure that TicTacToe satisfies the `Model::Checkable` concept.
-There's a lot of overlap with `Game::Playable`, except we'll also have to implement `std::hash<TicTacToe>` and `operator==` for TicTacToe.
+We must first make sure that TicTacToe satisfies the `afg::model::Checkable` concept.
+There's a lot of overlap with `afg::game::Playable`, except we'll also have to implement `std::hash<TicTacToe>` and `operator==` for TicTacToe.
 This is so the game state can be hashed into data structures used by the model checking algorithms.

 Once that's out of the way, we're ready to implement some simple model checking for TicTacToe!
 Let's choose two simple scenarios (predicates) to search for.